srimathiS/Dev/puppet-agent-linux/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>
 ## Prerequisites
+1. Make sure puppet master server is up on Azure or onPrem
+2. For this agent deployment the master Server need to be of version Ubuntu 14.04.3-LTS and make sure port 8140 is opened.
-1. Make sure puppet master server is up on Azure or onPrem.You will need the FQDN and IP of the same while deploying through this template
+3. You will need the FQDN and IP of the master server while deploying through this template
 2. Follow the below links to create a Linux Image and upload the same to Azure Stack's Platform Image Repository
 	1. https://azure.microsoft.com/en-us/documentation/articles/azure-stack-linux/
 	2. https://azure.microsoft.com/en-us/documentation/articles/azure-stack-add-image-pir/